merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![pangenome2](images/pangenome2.png)](images/pangenome2.png){:.center-img .width-60}

-We can see that there are now many more SCGCs (there are 128 such gene clusters, a 1,600% increase compared to earlier).
+We can see that there are now many more SCGs (there are 128 such gene clusters, a 1,600% increase compared to earlier).

 ## Summary